NAL-i5K/GFF3toolkit/gff3-merge.md

 ## Inputs
 1. GFF3 file with new or modified annotations, to be merged into GFF3 file 2.
 Specify the file name with the -g1 or --gff_file1 argument.
 Please note that this program requires gene/pseudogene and mRNA/pseudogenic_transcript to have an ID attribute in column 9.
 If replace tags are present (see below), these tags **must** refer to transcript/mRNA model IDs in the reference GFF3 file, specified by -g2.
 2. Reference models in GFF3 format: Specify the file name with the -g2 or --gff_file2 argument.
 The models from -g1 will be merged into this file, replacing models in -g2.
 Please note that this program requires gene/pseudogene and mRNA/pseudogenic_transcript to have an ID attribute in column 9.
-If the reference GFF3 file contains gene models with multiple isoforms, please review the section "Notes on multiple isoforms" below prior to running the program.
+If the reference GFF3 file contains gene models with multiple isoforms, please review the section "[Odd use cases](#odd-use-cases-when-manually-adding-replace-tags-is-necessary)" below prior to running the program.
 3. Fasta file: Specify the file name with the -f or --fasta argument.
 This file **must** be the Fasta file that the GFF3 seqids and coordinates in both GFF3 files refer to.
 For more information, refer to the [GFF3 specification](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).

 ## Outputs